ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/advanced/html5-audio.html.markdown

 <td width="16">
 </td>
 <td width="752">
   Used to specify the margin around a widget when the parent container is in Relative Mode.
-See [Setting a Margin](/developers/user-guide/product-guide/content-and-app-layout/introduction/setting-a-margin)
+See <a href="/developers/user-guide/product-guide/content-and-app-layout/introduction/setting-a-margin">Setting a Margin</a>

 </td>
 </tr>